I have a saying.

 See What Works on Social Media

-This is what I initially did because I was using Pinterest to promote my blog.
+This is what I initially did because I was using Pinterest to promote my blog but this can work on almost any platform:

-I found what content was working really well by looking at the amount of reins it had.
-If it had a ton of repins then it would be a topic that I would write.
+I found the content that was working really well by looking at the amount of repins it had.
+If it had a ton of repins then it would be a topic that I would write because that was obviously something that people cared about.

-Then when I got good at writing the stuff that was working on social media I moved on to SEO.
+Then when I got good at writing the stuff that was working on social media I moved on to SEO and that’s where things can get tricky for some people.

 That’s when I would use SEO tools to find the search volume of different keywords.